ssapra/docs-build-service/installing.md

     ```bash
     docker login <SOME_IMAGE_REGISTRY>
     ```
-    **Note** The only caveat at this point is that the images need to be accessible without the need to login to the image registry.

     Push the images to the Image Registry
     ```bash
     duffle relocate -f /tmp/build-service-${version}.tgz -m /tmp/relocated.json -p <SOME_IMAGE_REGISTRY>